Turning over a new leaf is hard. Especially when no one believes that you're sincere about it, and won't forgive willingly.

 Harley: They won't even let me keep my new dress!
 And I actually paid for it!

 At the end of the episode, as she is being returned to Arkham, Batman gives her the dress, remarking that he had a bad day too, once.
-She kisses him on the cheek... then smiles, tosses the dress aside and kisses him full on the lips, a move that has both Robin and Poison Ivy picking their jaws up from the floor.
+She kisses him on the cheek... then smiles, tosses the dress aside and kisses him full on the lips, a move that has both Robin and Poison Ivy looking on in stunned silence.

 Batman Beyond had Bruce doing this for a revived Mr. Freeze, while Terry thinks the man has honestly changed.
-He has, but unfortunately when his treatment starts to wear off and his benefactors turn out to be using him for their own ends, Fries decides that he wasn't meant to have a normal life and goes after them, using a modernized version of his old suit.
+He has, but unfortunately when his treatment starts to wear off and his benefactors betray him, Fries decides that he wasn't meant to have a normal life and goes after them, using a modernized version of his old suit.

 Similar to Spike in Buffy, Avalanche in X-Men: Evolution once tried to join the good guys to get closer to Kitty, but Logan and Scott end up blaming him for some recent Joyrides.
 Justified however, in that Avalanche did everything he could to make them not trust him: He failed two tests on purpose for the sake of annoying Scott/showing off to Kitty, taunted Scott after his car was trashed and though he knew who was joyriding, didn't even try to defend himself from the accusations.
 Considering the way he always acted towards him, Scott's attitude and mild hazing is understandable and, while often forgotten, he did try to give him a chance at first but was put off by the fact that Lance was still fairly antagonistic towards him, and in he end apologized for acting unfairly.
 Not like the Brotherhood fanswill remember that detail.
 Still, at least Lance did honestly try to help eventually.